FLAME University

 • Rajan, G. & Singh, K. (2019, December).
 Psychological Benefits of Short-Term Workshop on Yoga, Heartfulness Meditation and Positive Practices in College Students.
 Research paper presented in 29th Annual Convention of National Academy of Psychology (NAOP), India & International Conference on “Making Psychology Deliverable to the Society” organized by Department of Applied Psychology, Pondicherry University, India, 20th -22nd December, 2019.

 • Singh, V. & Rajan, G. (2017, October).
 Do emotions make memories specific?
 It depends!
-Research poster presented at the 4th International Annual Cognitive Science Conference at University of Hyderabad, India.
+Research poster presented at the 4th International Annual Conference of Cognitive Science (ACCS) at University of Hyderabad, India, held from 5-7th October, 2017.

 • Rajan, G. & Gupta, A. (2014, December).
 Executive Functioning and Emotion Regulation: A Comparative Analysis of Positive and Negative Symptom Dimensions in Schizophrenia.
-Research poster presented at the International Conference of Public Mental Health and Neurosciences (ICPMN-2014), Bangalore, India.
+Research poster presented at the International Conference of Public Mental Health and Neurosciences (ICPMN) organized by the Sarvasumana Association held from 18-19 December in Bangalore 2014, India.

 • Rajan, G. & Khosla, M. (2014, December).
 Understanding Self-Conscious Emotions and Emotion Regulation in Depression and Bipolar Affective Disorder.
-Research poster presented at the International Conference of Public Mental Health and Neurosciences (ICPMN-2014), Bangalore, India.
+Research poster presented at the International Conference of Public Mental Health and Neurosciences (ICPMN) organized by the Sarvasumana Association held from 18-19 December 2014 in Bangalore, India.

 • Rajan, G. & Khosla, M. (2014, January).
 Examining Self-Conscious Emotions and Emotion Regulation in Depression and Bipolar Affective Disorder: Implications for Emotional Well-Being.
 Research paper presented at the 2nd International Conference on Cognition and Health held from January 23-25, 2014 in the Department of Psychology, Banaras Hindu University, Varanasi, India.